mlcommons/inference/speech_recognition/rnnt/README.md

 Open `run.sh`.
 Set the stage variable to "-1".
 Set "work_dir" to a path backed by a disk with at least 30 GB of space.
 Most space is used by loadgen logs, not the data or model.
-You need conda and a C/C++ compiler on your PATH.
+You need conda (conda env create -f environment.yml) and a C/C++ compiler on your PATH.
 I used conda 4.8.2.
 This script is responsible for downloading dependencies, data, and the model.